Thursday, April 30, 2015

 Cardinal Postulate:

-0 - All men are equally endowed with life.
+0 - All men are endowed with life.

 Because all men are so endowed, we find the Prime Corollaries: